Wendell & Wild: Development

 On November 3, 2015, it was reported that Henry Selick was developing Wendell & Wild, a new stop-motion feature with Keegan-Michael Key and Jordan Peele, based on an original story by Selick.
 On March 14, 2018, the film was picked up by Netflix.
 In a July 2019 interview, Key described the voice acting process, where "Jordan and I came in and did a session against static at recording booths, sitting looking across at Jordan and it's lots of ideas flowing, cutting each other off to keep that organic feeling.
 That usually ends up on the cutting room floor as you find the voices and you want a little refinement–some rhythm.
 We spent a good deal of time with an initial scene that Henry wrote discovering the characters and the framework of the scene.
 And then he uses that as inspiration to keep writing".
 Pablo Lobato served as lead designer on the stop-motion puppets.
-On June 4, 2020, Bruno Coulais was confirmed as the composer.
 On March 14, 2022, the cast was revealed by Netflix on YouTube.